Molitany/P8-Crowd-Counting-Environments/README.md

 Changes happen live if fast reload is enabled.

 ## Backend
-The backend is written in python using FastAPI as a web framework.
+The backend is written in python3.10, as pytorch does not support 3.11 yet, using FastAPI as a web framework.
 You will need to download pytorch yourself as the requirements are dependent on if you have a CUDA card or not and what OS is used.
 It can be found [here](https://pytorch.org/get-started/locally/).

 The database is setup to be postgres with SQLAlchemy as the ORM.